 Brandon and Kathleen Flynn Peterson represented a 51-year old woman who suffered a catastrophic brain injury following a failed tracheostomy procedure.
 The woman had undergone surgery at a Minnesota hospital to repair a brain hemorrhage, which was by all accounts successful though she still required ventilatory support for breathing.
 About a week after the surgery, doctors in the hospital performed a procedure called a bedside percutaneous tracheostomy to allow for longer-term ventilator support while the woman recovered.
 During the procedure a large artery in the woman’s neck was severely damaged, leading to massive loss of blood and a global brain injury.
 She is left catastrophically impaired, blind and totally dependent on others for round-the-clock care.
 The case settled for $9.5 million.

 Brandon and Kathleen Flynn Peterson represented a 43-year-old woman who suffered a catastrophic injury after what should have been a relatively simple surgical procedure.
 The woman lost all use of her dominant arm, developed an unrelentingly painful nerve disorder, and was forced to withdraw from her Ph.D. program at the University of Minnesota.
-Due to the nerve disorder and pain, the woman will require millions of dollars in care for the rest of her life.
+The case was settled for $5.075 million.